 After the procedure:

-Before a hysteroscopy, your doctor will provide instructions on how to prepare, which may include fasting or medication.
+Before a hysteroscopy, your doctor will first explain how to prepare.
+For example, this may include fasting or taking prescribed medication.
 The procedure is usually performed under local or general anesthesia.
 You will be able to go home right after getting a hysteroscopy for infertility.
 There might be some spotting or cramping for a couple of days after the procedure.
-Hysteroscopy before IVF might also give you gas for some days.
+Before IVF might also give you gas for some days.
 The doctor will give you medications for the pain.

-You just have to make sure that you rely on the Best Infertility Clinic with highly experienced doctors for your treatment when going for hysteroscopy.
+You just have to make sure that you rely on the Best Infertility Clinic with highly experienced doctors for your treatment.

 Conclusion: